lcetinsoy/DDD-and-East/README.md

 Its idea is to restore the “Big idea [that] is messaging” [3]: objects are black box totally abstracting their implementation and they communicate with others object through defined protocols, the interfaces.

-In this talk we will rediscover original intent through the EAST principles, what their benefits are and how to design such objects.
+In this talk we will rediscover OOP original intent through the EAST principles, what their benefits are and how to design such objects.
-Then we will discuss how EAST can allow to better model domain interactions and how we can bridge the gap between DDD designs and EAST designs.
+Then we will discuss how EAST can allow a better modeling of domain interactions and how we can bridge the gap between DDD designs and EAST designs.